Home Visit Assistance for Ileostomy Bag Changes in Sacramento

 lovely

-Have you looked online for in-home care?
-Also, do you have an ostomy nurse you could talk to?
+Have you looked online for in home care.
+Also do you have an ostomy nurse you could talk to?

 Tabitha.ackermann

 I would check with the wound care support at the hospital where you had your surgery.
-They were able to help me several times, and they could possibly offer some advice on who could support you.
+They were able to help me several times and they could possibly offer some advice on who could support you.
 Or if your insurance covers home healthcare.
 Hope this is helpful.

 Orange98

 I have a somewhat similar situation.
 I have two nephrostomy tubes on my back.
 They have to be flushed, and it is not possible for anyone to flush their own tube.
-I can't possibly ever afford to have a nurse come over, so I had no choice but to move in with a family member I don't have the greatest relationship with.
+I can't possibly ever afford having a nurse come over, so I had no choice but to move in with a family member I don't have the greatest relationship with.